-Issues 11, 26 through 33, and 34 are directly related to the use of the term "POI," its relationship to the financial obligations of the parties, and the circumstances under which HTI would be required to establish a trunk group.
-While the Parties initially appeared to have agreed to a portion of the definition of "Point of Interconnection," under which the POI is "the physical point that establishes the technical interface, the test point and the operational hand-off between CLEC and CenturyLink for local interconnection of their networks," the proposed definitions also introduced a financial element.
+13. Department Witness, Katherine Doherty noted that, while the Parties initially appeared to have agreed to a portion of the definition of "Point of Interconnection," under which the POI is "the physical point that establishes the technical interface, the test point and the operational hand-off between CLEC and CenturyLink for local interconnection of their networks,"17 the proposed definitions also introduced a financial element.
 The Parties continue to disagree, as to the financial significance of the POI and the circumstances under which the location of the POI reflects a division of the parties' financial responsibilities.

-In addition, as Ms. Doherty observed in her Surrebuttal Testimony, CenturyLink's use of the term "POI" in its various proposals was not consistent with the definition that CenturyLink proposed.
-For example, in Section 39 of the interconnection agreement (entitled "Points of Interconnection (POI)," CenturyLink's proposed language requires the CLEC to establish a "POI" at each tandem switch in the LATA in which a CLEC wishes to exchange traffic, to establish "POIs" when certain volume thresholds have been met, to establish "POIs" at end that a CLEC has the option to interconnect at only one technically feasible point in each LATA); In Re: In the Matter of Developing a Unified Intercarrier Compensation Regime, "Notice of Proposed Rulemaking," CC Docket No. 01-92, ¶ 112 (Rel.
-April 27, 2001) (holding that an ILEC must allow a requesting carrier to interconnect at any technically feasible point, including the option to interconnect at a single POI per LATA).
+14. As Ms. Doherty observed in her Surrebuttal Testimony, CenturyLink EQ's use of the term "POI" in its various proposals was not consistent with the definition that CenturyLink EQ proposed.18 She noted, by way of example, that in Section 39 of the interconnection agreement (entitled "Points of Interconnection (POI)," CenturyLink EQ's proposed language requires the CLEC to establish a "POI" at each tandem switch in the LATA in which a CLEC wishes to exchange traffic, to establish "POIs" when certain volume thresholds have been met, to establish "POIs" at end offices under certain circumstances, and in other situations.19 In other words, the point of physical interconnection and the point of financial responsibility are both referred to in CenturyLink EQ proposals as a "POI."20